zozimustechnologies/pipcamera/README.md

 ## Requirements

-- Google Chrome (or Chromium-based browser)
+- Microsoft Edge (or Chromium-based browser)
 - Camera permission (you'll be prompted on first use)

 ## Permissions